Maharavi2006/RANK-OF-A-MATRIX/README.md

 #Program to find the rank of a matrix.
 #Developed by: R.MAHALAKSHMI
 #RegisterNumber:212223230117
-#Program to find the rank of a matrix.
-#Developed by: R.MAHALAKSHMI
-#RegisterNumber:212223230117

 import numpy as np
 # Define the matrix